ohmjs/ohm/CONTRIBUTING.md

 - Include only the changes that are relevant to your bug/feature.
 Before submitting, take a look over the diff to ensure that you haven't included any unrelated changes.
-- Ideally, use **one commit per pull request**.
-- **Do not include merge commits** or commits containing mistakes that are fixed in a later commit.
-See [our Git workflow tips](https://github.com/cdglabs/ohm/wiki/Git-Workflow) for more information.
 - Try to keep your pull requests small -- anything more than a few hundred lines is too big.
 If necessary, break your changes up into several small PRs.